flashwing-04/showtime-website-project-archive/content/ws21/master/m3-intelligentes-bilanzkreismanagement/process.md

 #### Our Design Process

-The design process was straightforward as Katharina and Nhu already have experience. ith the help of Figma, both could easily work on different designs in parallel first.
+The design process was straightforward, as Katharina and Nhu already have experience.
+With the help of Figma, both could easily work on different designs in parallel first.
 Afterwards, they came together and discussed their ideas, the advantages and disadvantages of the designs.
 After each bi-weekly sprint, the design decisions were presented to the whole team.
 We've had the opportunity to work with Daniel Heusohn, a UX-Designer from Exxeta, from whom we received valuable feedback.

 The overall design process was as follows: